Yijia-Xiao/LogicVista/README.md

 ![LogicVista](./assets/schema1.png)

 ## Overview
 LogicVista aims to bridge the gap in understanding the proficiency of Multimodal Large Language Models (MLLMs) in fundamental logical reasoning within visual contexts.
 It evaluates models across five logical reasoning tasks: spatial, deductive, inductive, numeric, and mechanical reasoning, leveraging a diverse dataset of 448 visual multiple-choice questions.
+Link to pre-print: [LogicVista: Multimodal LLM Logical Reasoning Benchmark in Visual Contexts](https://arxiv.org/abs/2407.04973).

+## Getting Started
+To get started with LogicVista, you can clone this repository and follow the instructions in the data and evaluation directories to explore the dataset and evaluate models.

 ## Dataset Breakdown
 The LogicVista dataset is meticulously crafted to cover a wide range of logical reasoning abilities, with a total of 448 questions.
 The breakdown is as follows: